 Plumas Arts and the Artist in the Schools Program

 The grant is matched with funding from the Plumas County Office of Education (PCOE), and elementary school sites.
-The Feather River Fine Arts Guild also provides art supplies for programs in Chester and Indian Valley.
+The program also relies heavily on donations in between grants.

 Educators and program coordinators agree that, “Through this program, students are introduced to fine art techniques, and ways they can express themselves creatively.
 They learn that there are many ways to see and interpret the world.
 As they work, they learn to problem-solve and think critically.
 Arts education provides training that translates to many facets of modern life.”